Wakahisa/TeamYes/README.md

 # TeamYes
+This is a class project I worked on for Web Application Development.

 A web application that allows teachers to create courses and check student progress.

 August 2017 - December 2017